tulXoro/Demon-Bluff-Reveal-Dilemma-mod/README.md

 ## New Roles

+### Auditor

+Good Villager.
+Pick two unrevealed characters.
+Heal 2 for each non-Auditor villager you selected.

 ### Saboteur

 Good Outcast.
 Deals **4** damage to the player when revealed.
 Disguises as a random Villager.